 “Opposite properties attract my curiosity”

-Damien is a Nordic fashion designer, living in Antwerp since he graduated from his Master in Fashion at the Royal Academy as first Norwegian ever.
-Since then, he kept on growing with international awards, collaborations and exhibitions.
+Damien is a Nordic fashion designer, lived in Antwerp since he graduated from his Master in Fashion at the Royal Academy as first Norwegian ever.
+Since his Master degree, he kept on growing with international awards, collaborations and exhibitions.
 Important turning point in his young career, was the nomination of Best Scandinavian Fashion Designer curated by ELLE magazine in 2014.

-Damien is working hard on his own collection.
-In March 2017, he presented his artwork for the first time in Paris.
+After losing two dear family members, he needed a break.
+With a deep inner force, in March 2017, he presented his work for the first time in Paris.
 Besides his personal collection, he designed a unisex collection featuring Berto’s unique wool denim.
-This collaboration with Studio Corkinho was presented at the Amsterdam Denim Days.
+This collaboration with Studio Corkinho was presented at the Amsterdam Denim Days in 2018.

 Today Damien moved to Malta to follow his heart and work on several artistic projects.
 Let’s enter Damien’s minimalistic maximalist universe.